Mamatha14/Exploratory-Data-Analysis/README.md

 2. Outlier Treatment
 3. Data Imbalance
 4. Analysis which includes both Univariate and Bivariate Analysis for both continuous and categorical Variables by using matplotlib and seaborn libraries from python.
+### The presentation on the analysis made is also included.